-The new release will see to a bunch of new characters, backdrops and sounds in the relevant libraries.
-The dev team also promises many more ways to share and remix projects beyond the current options!
+The release sees a bunch of new characters, backdrops and sounds in the relevant libraries.

-Scratch 3.0 will also come will a bunch of cool new extensions, such as the:
+Scratch 3.0 also comes will a bunch of cool new extensions, such as the:

 - Google Translation extension, which allows you to translate words into other languages.

 - This is made all the more exciting by Scratch’s new text-to-speech functionality, which allows characters to speak words instead of just speech bubbles!